mozilla/popcorn.webmaker.org/README.md

    - `type` the type of file store to use.
 Possible values include `local` (i.e., local file system) and `s3` (i.e., Amazon S3)
    - `options` options for the file store, which depends on the type chosen.
-      - `hostname` the hostname to use for constructing urls if different than `embedHostname`
+      - `APP_HOSTNAME` the hostname to use for constructing urls if different than `embedHostname`
       - local options
          - `root` the root directory under which all exported files are placed (e.g., `./view`)
          - `namePrefix` *[optional]* the path prefix to add to any filenames passed to the local file store.
 For example, if using "v" all filenames will become "v/<key>"